nbourre/chromium_aaos/install_from_phone.md

 # Installation instructions

 ## Setup from iPhone
-- Open the link in Safari
+- Open the link from the in Safari
 - Connect to Play Store with the account used in your car

 ![alt text](assets/iOSa.jpg)